HoerTech-gGmbH/doasvm-visualizer/README.md

 different type of visualisation, or to open several in different browser windows and/or tabs.
-Note, however, that the Python servers and the web-apps are not designed for this, so it might be too slow to be usable (except for tabs, where it appears that modern browsers optimise away inactive tabs).
+Note, however, that the Python servers and the web-apps are not designed for this, so it might be too slow to be usable (except for tabs, where it appears that modern browsers optimize away inactive tabs).

 #### Common controls